CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 - The outbound network is restricted to whitelisted domains by a Squid proxy server.
 - The inbound network is allowed only to "published/exposed" ports.

 Yes, there exists the possibility of abusing a kernel vulnerability, but I believe it is hard and they will get patched.
+I didn't choose a true virtualization approach, but it is easy to run the container inside a virtual machine.
+More layers, more protection.

 ## Docker and OCI